 To start, who are the parties involved in a trust?
-The trustor, grantor, settler, or creator is the person who creates the trust.
+The trustor, grantor, settlor, or creator is the person who creates the trust.
 The beneficiary is the person who receives distributions from the trust.
 The trustee is the fiduciary who manages the trust property.
 One person can serve in more than one role at a time.
 A person may be the trustor, trustee, and beneficiary simultaneously.
 In the alternative, more than one person can have the same role, as in co-trustees or co-beneficiaries.

-According to the terms set forth in the trust document, trustees have discretionary or non-discretionary authority in distribution.
-A beneficiary can receive income or dividends from money earned by the trust, as well as possibly principal.
+According to the terms outlined in the trust document, trustees have discretionary or non-discretionary authority in distribution.
+A beneficiary can receive income or dividends from money earned by the trust, as well as possibly the principal.
 There could also be a remainder beneficiary who receives what is left after the primary beneficiary passes away.
 Even though a trust is a legal document, the trust is not deemed created until the property has been transferred into the trust.

 • A revocable trust is commonly used by married couples.
 To a large extent, it can perform many of the functions of a will.
 The benefit of this trust is that the grantor has the ability to change or revoke during life, and it can allow trust assets to avoid probate following the grantor’s passing.